jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 Next, closer attention shall be paid to the two most suitable #glspl("cs"), namely #gls("cs")-23 and #gls("cs")-25. #gls("cs")-23 can be used for small aircraft certification.
 Since #glspl("swith") are not restricted to either small or large aircraft, #gls("cs")-23 is a suitable candidate to infer potential information for desired #gls("swith")-certification.

 Compared to #gls("cs")-25, which is intended for regular commercial and civil large aircraft, #gls("cs")-23 comes with significantly fewer restrictions.
 Fewer restrictions also mean fewer topics that are addressed and elaborated upon.
-However, high standard detailing could offer valuable advantages, especially in terms of safety aspects.
+However, high standard detailing could offer valuable advantages, especially in terms of safety concerns.
 Furthermore, concrete ideas for conducting structural tests could also be provided, for example, to answer the following questions:

 - Which measurement technologies are allowed, which are preferred, and why?
 - What possibilities exist for physically introducing loads?
-- Which points can be neglected in detail if important and core aspects are reliably proven?
+- Which points can be neglected in depth if important and core aspects are reliably proven?

 In #gls("cs")-23, the author of this work was unable to extrapolate information that would be valid for a high-pressure hydrogen container.
 It is quite possible that this will be adjusted in the coming years, as #gls("cs")-23 could be adapted for hydrogen-powered aircraft.
 Therefore, the statement made above should be considered only in the context of #gls("cs")-23 Version 2018.
 Search terms such as high-pressure containers, hydrogen in all its states of aggregation, and other gases, such as helium, were also consulted to build on possible knowledge from #gls("cs")-23.
 The core result is that no helpful knowledge could be gained from #gls("cs")-23 for #glspl("swith").
 In #gls("cs")-25 @EASA_CS_25 Amendment 27, under point CS 25.1453, there is information on the topic #emp_([Protection of oxygen equipment from rupture]).
 It requires that the oxygen bottles can withstand the maximum working pressure.
 The standard goes even further, demanding that loads induced by temperature and externally applied forces must also be taken into account and withstood.